 Similar to the Shanghai-Hong Kong stock launched in 2014, Shenzhen and Hong Kong have a stock connect that commenced operation in December 2016, allowing mutual stock-exchange access between the regions.

 Hong Kong Exchanges and Clearing Limited (HKEX)

 The HKEX is formed from the merger between the Hong Kong Stock Exchange, the Hong Kong Futures Exchange and the Hong Kong Securities Clearing Company into one unified stock exchange.
 The benchmark Hong Kong index is the Hang Seng Index (HSI).

 Understanding the history of the Chinese market and the key exchanges to look at helps with learning about the characteristic of the Chinese stock market.
 However, what exactly are the factors that typically moves the market?
 The below lists some items which are not too different from those affecting most stock markets, though noting the final points of sentiment being a significant driver for the rather speculative Chinese stock market.
 A mixture of the factors below may serve as items driving the market at any point of time and these are not exhaustive.
-One can take a position on the likes of the CHN300 and A50 on the IG platform, which mirrors the CSI 300 and A50 respectively.

 As the IG glossary had listed, fundamental analysis is a method of evaluating the intrinsic value of an asset and analysing the factors that could influence its price in the future.
 It is based on external events and influences, as well as financial statements and industry trends.
 In short, it refers to the factors outside of the price movements of the asset itself.